Documentation

 Item | all |

-Value | |
+Value | N/A |

-Score |
+Score | N/A |

 Show Answers

-This module is fully compatible with Show Answers module and displays correct answers when an adequate event is sent.
+This module is fully compatible with the Show Answers module and displays correct answers when an adequate event is sent.

 CSS classes